Configure DC Local Server Mode

 Linux - User

-Before you use DC Local Server Mode with a new Org, you need to change some settings in the properties file, located in:
+Before you can use DC Local Server Mode with a new Org, you need to change some settings in the properties file, located in:

 Set batch profile